 So it makes sense that putting your various websites and blogs on different C-class IP blocks would prevent this.

-This gives every one of your sites its independent ranking from your main site, furthering your brand’s reach and potentially boosting revenue.
+This gives each of your sites an independent ranking from your leading site, furthering your brand’s reach and potentially boosting revenue.

 SEO Hosting for Global Reach

-Say you want to market your wares to a specific geographical locale—targeted at a specific demographic in a faraway area.
+Say you want to market your wares to a specific geographical locale, targeted to a particular demographic in a faraway area.

-Seeing as Google tends to rank websites according to the geographical location of their IPs and sorts them out in those locations according to how relevant your content is, SEO hosting offers a solution where you can host certain IPs on a separate server either within the area you’re aiming for or nearby.
+Seeing as Google tends to rank websites according to the geographical location of their IPs and sorts them out in those locations according to how relevant your content is, SEO hosting offers a solution where you can host specific IPs on a separate server, either within the area you’re aiming for or nearby.

-What this does is boost your brand’s relevance in that area’s search engine results page’s ranking—making your brand more relevant and valuable in that specific geographical location.
+This boosts your brand’s relevance in that area’s search engine results page’s ranking, making your brand more relevant and valuable in that specific geographical location.

-Realizing that some of the practices that SEO hosting can come off as kind of odd, to say the least, some companies decided to try and develop an alternative to playing hide and seek with Google and its spiders.
+Realising that some of the practices of SEO hosting can seem odd, to say the least, some companies decided to try and develop an alternative to playing hide-and-seek with Google and its spiders.

 Additionally, these give you some special SEO trimmings to aid your sites’ visibility, such as using unique meta tags that efficiently mask what your pages are all about from invasive search engines.